GoLand 2024.1 Help

 So whenever you run/debug or test your code, GoLand either uses an existing permanent run/debug configuration or creates a new temporary one.

 Permanent configurations have opaque icons while the icons of temporary configurations are semi-transparent.
+The red cross over the configuration icon indicates an error in configuration settings.

 The maximum number of temporary configurations is 5.
 The older ones are automatically deleted when new ones are added.
 If necessary, you can increase this limit in Settings | Advanced Settings | Run/Debug | Temporary configurations limit.